charliecalvert/CloudNotes/Assignments/CodeAcademyGit01.md

 - Bellevue College Assignments, known as assignments.
 - Code Academy Skills, known as skills.

-In this **assignment** we are working on twenty five percent of the Code Academy JavaScript **skill**.
+In this **assignment** we are working on twenty five percent of the Code Academy git and command line **skills**.
 If you have completed only 25% of a skill, then submit a screen shot.
 In this assignment, I ask for only 25% of a skill to be completed, so most of you will submit a screen shot.
 If, however, you have completed 100% of the entire skill, then submit a link to your profile page.
 I describe the profile page and the screen shot below.

 ## Profile Pages and Screen Shots